asokamoto/GroupTheoryCube/README.md

-# Demonstrating Group Theory Concepts with the Rubik's Cube
+# Group Theory Visualized Through the Rubik’s Cube
 **By Ashlyn Okamoto**

 **About**